Shepparton Tiling FAQ is a series off questions and answers about tiling & waterproofing.

 Grouting is adding grout which is usually a mixture of sand, cement, and water, between the spaces of tiles.
 Grouting helps keep the tiling safe in building movement and tile movement and thus keeps the tile structure sturdy.
 There are many types of grout, like unsanded grout, epoxy grout, etc.

 Epoxy Grout is a highly flexible grout made from epoxy hardener and resin.
-This type of grout is made for rough usage.
+Also, this type of grout is made for rough usage.
 For example, in places like restaurants, hospitals, public toilets.
 Also, it is very less water-absorbent.
 Thus it does not stain as quickly as its cement counterpart.

-Additives can be added to grout or adhesive and are used to enhance their performance.
+Mix additives to grout or adhesive to enhance their performance.
 Depending on the type of additive you choose and for which purpose you are using it, it can increase resistance to water, stains, and chemical reaction.
 It can also increase bond strength and flexural strength.

 Tile adhesive is used to help bond the tile to the surface beneath.
 There are two types of adhesives- pre-mixed paste and cement-based.
 And the type of adhesive used depends on the type of surface beneath, type of tile, i.e. whether stone, ceramic or porcelain, area, and other conditions as humidity and temperature.